For years, I harbored a half-hearted desire to craft my own homemade liqueurs.

 Mostly, I wanted to be the type of person who wanted to make homemade limoncello.

 At the beginning of the coronavirus pandemic, I was hopeful that my lack of social life brought on by Italy’s two-month hard lockdown would transform me into a one-woman distillery.
 As a writer, this seemed like the ideal quarantine hobby.
 Hemingway would not have grown sourdough starter; he would have hunted down some 96 percent grain alcohol and foraged mountain berries to brew his own digestif.
-And since I too was a Writer — with capital W, ahem — I would get to work infusing.
+And since I too was a Writer — with a capital W, ahem — I would get to work infusing.

 But the pandemic left me buried under work as I reported on the devastation that Covid-19 had wrought across Northern Italy.
 In March, elderly women who had survived bomb shelters during World War II described being shocked nonetheless by the pandemic.
 In April, volunteers raised a field hospital in just 9 days in the town of Bergamo, where nearly everyone had lost a friend or relative to the virus.
 In July, a chief anti-mafia prosecutor explained how organized crime was trying to get its hands on coronavirus recovery money.